Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Introduction

-Despite significant progress in understanding extra dimensions \cite{22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46}, there remains a theoretical gap in the study of the localization of fields, such as the localization of $q$-form fields on domain wall branes\cite{1,3,4,5,6,7}.
-Specifically, the effective localization of $q$-form fields from five-dimensional spacetime to four-dimensional spacetime\cite{3,4}, and the implications of such localization for theoretical physics and cosmology, pose pressing questions that need to be addressed.
-Motivated by this gap, this paper delves into the coupling of $q$-form field with background scalar field and gravity, particularly through the introduction of the coupling function \(F(R,\varphi)\), to study the localization of $q$-form fields in five-dimensional spacetime.
-Furthermore, this paper successfully addresses the localization of 0-form, 1-form, and 2-form fields on domain wall branes in an RS-like scenario, examining their behavior when individually coupled with gravity and scalar fields.
+Despite significant progress in understanding extra dimensions \cite{22,23,24,25,26,27,28,29,30,31,32,33,34,35,36,37,38,39,40,41,42,43,44,45,46}, there remains a theoretical gap in the study of the localization of various matter fields on the domain wall branes, such as the localization of the $q$-form fields \cite{6,1,3,4,5,7,2}.
+Specifically, the effective localization of the five-dimensional (5D) $q$-form fields on four-dimensional (4D) spacetime \cite{3,4}, and the implications of such localization for theoretical physics and cosmology, pose pressing questions that need to be addressed.
+Motivated by this gap, this paper considers a coupling mechanism between the $q$-form fields and both the gravity and the background scalar field, and delves into the localization of the $q$-form fields on the brane.
+One of the most promising modified gravity theories is non-local gravity, in which the action is expressed as a function of the scalar curvature $R$ \cite{SNojiri9706009,Elizalde9508041,Capozziello2107.06972,SNojiri1911.07329,Capozziello2201.04512}, with similar functional forms also appearing in gravity coupling case \cite{44,5,2}.
+On the other hand, for relativistic particles, the kinetic energy is much larger than the rest energy.
+Therefore, it is both reasonable and physically motivated to consider this coupling mechanism.
+Furthermore, this paper successfully addresses the localization of the 0-form, 1-form, and 2-form fields on an RS-like thick brane, examining the behaviors of the KK modes of these fields when individually coupled with gravity and the background scalar field.